andrew-milko/astar_test_project/README.md

 - white cells are `free`, black cells are `obstacles` (you can't build paths through them)
 - blue cells refer to the optimal path

-## Two approaches for visualization
-- `2d_picture.png`: image of 2D-grid with obstacles and optimal path
-- `foxglove_topic.bag`: special file format for [Foxglove Studio](https://foxglove.dev/) to recreate found optimal path in 3D environment

 ## Map format
 Data about 2D-grid is stored in a file `map.txt` with following structure: